-As noted above and demonstrated in the map below, each of the fifty states has at least a constitutional subordination clause or a relevant statutory provision that could be applied to bar paramilitary and private militia conduct at future rallies and other public events.
-We encourage states and localities across the country to consult these provisions in deciding how best to minimize violence at future public events within the bounds of existing law.
+As noted above and demonstrated in the map below, each of the 50 states has at least a constitutional subordination clause or a relevant statutory provision that could be applied to bar paramilitary and private militia conduct at public events.
+States and localities should consult these laws in deciding how best to minimize violence at future public events.